alexwlchan/alexwlchan.net/src/_drafts/finding-divisors-with-python.md

 ---
 layout: post
 title: Finding divisors of a number with Python
-summary: Some code for using Python's itertools module to efficiently find the divisors of a number.
+summary: Using unique prime factorisations and itertools to find all the divisors of a number.
 category: Programming and code
 ---

 Here's a problem I was trying to solve recently: given an integer *n*, what are all the divisors of *n*?

-A *factor*, also known as a [*divisor*][divisor], is an integer *m* which evenly divides of *n*.
+A *divisor*, also known as a [*factor*][divisor], is an integer *m* which evenly divides *n*.
-For example, the factors of 12 are 1, 2, 3, 4, 6 and 12.
+For example, the divisors of 12 are 1, 2, 3, 4, 6 and 12.

 I ended up writing something with itertools, and the code uses a couple of neat bits of number theory.
-I don't do that much maths these days, so the code probably won't go anywhere useful, but I'm writing it up in case it's useful to somebody else.
+I don't know if I'll use it again, but I'm writing it up because it was a fun exercise.

 [divisor]: https://en.wikipedia.org/wiki/Divisor

 ## The simplest approach

-If we want to find all the numbers that evenly divide *n*, we could just try them all:
+If we want to find all the numbers that evenly divide *n*, we could just try every number up to *n*:

 ```python
 def get_divisors(n):